Major League Baseball All-Star Game: All-Star uniforms

 Since the first game, American League players have worn their respective team uniforms rather than wearing uniforms made specifically for the game, while National League players waited until the second game to do this.
 In the first game, the National League All-Star Team wore gray uniforms with navy blue letters spelling "NATIONAL LEAGUE" across the front of the jersey with "NL" caps.

-During the games of the 1970s and 1980s, alternate jerseys were commonly worn by players from the Oakland Athletics, Baltimore Orioles, Cleveland Indians and Chicago White Sox.
-When the late 1980s and early 1990s approached, fewer alternates were worn for the games.
-They were back in use for the 1992 game by White Sox pitcher Jack McDowell and infielder Robin Ventura, and for the final time in the 1997 game by Seattle Mariners outfielder Ken Griffey Jr. and by San Diego Padres 3rd baseman Ken Caminiti.
-Under current MLB rules, alternate jerseys are no longer allowed to be worn during the game, as players must wear either their team's white or gray uniforms, depending on which league is the home team.

 Game-specific uniforms are made every year, but are not worn for the game itself.
 Instead these uniforms were worn during batting practice and the Home Run Derby.
-However, starting with the 2021 game, Major League Baseball and Nike would release new All-Star Game uniforms annually, and these uniforms would be worn by the players during the game.
+From the 2021 to the 2024 games, Major League Baseball and Nike released new All-Star Game uniforms annually, and these uniforms would be worn by the players during the game.
+Starting with the 2025 game, however, MLB reverted to wearing team uniforms at the All-Star Game.

 All-Star caps

 Starting with the 2014 All-Star Game, players began to wear special All-Star Game caps.
 For the workout, batting practice and Home Run Derby contest, players started using one type of cap with colors corresponding the league.
 For the All-Star Game day, players started wearing a cap with the team's logo on front and the All-Star Game logo on the right side.